 There are interesting awards sponsored by the UN, the WTM Responsible Day is a great forum with an interesting approach.
 But again what really matters is what you do, not the labels and awards you have got on your wall – credibility stands and falls with your integrity.

 If you had to start your professional journey all over again, knowing what you know now about sustainability, what would you do differently?

-I would firstly look for a university or hotel school that integrates these subjects in the curriculum and then seek to work for employers that are known for their endeavors in sustainable development.
+I would firstly look for a university or hotel school that integrates these subjects in the curriculum and then seek to work for employers that are known for their endeavours in sustainable development.

 Thank you, Daniel.

 More about Daniel Frey’s Green Growth consulting services on green-growth.pt.

 Enjoyed our interview with Daniel Frey, Green Growth hospitality and sustainability consultant?
 Spread the word!